-Nathan Edward Parry, 34, was charged Friday in 3rd District Court with murder, a first-degree felony, and obstructing justice, a second-degree felony.
-A $1 million warrant for his arrest was issued.
+Tukka M. Gonne, 21, was charged Thursday in 3rd District Court with murder, a first-degree felony; and aggravated assault, a second-degree felony.

 At about 3:30 a.m. on July 3, 40-year-old Joseph Allen, a clerk at the Maverik at 1270 S. Main Street, and a friend who was visiting him confronted four men outside the store.
 According to police, surveillance video shows Allen and his friend approaching the men; the friend “swings or throws” a “metal rod” that he is carrying at them; the friend is “knocked to the ground” by one of the men; and “a fight ensues.”

 According to charging documents, Allen and his friend were near the Maverik’s ice machine when Gonne “came running up with a large knife in his hand.”
 He can be seen on the video “making thrusting motions with the knife” at the two, while the other men fled.
 Gonne is seen dropping and then picking up the knife before he left the scene; the weapon has not been located.